MAGAJIco/Flashscore--study-app/DEPLOY.md

 ---

-**That's it!** Your Sports Central app is now deployed at zero cost. 🎉
+**That's it.** Your Sports Central app is now deployed at zero cost.